 Data usage settings.
 Having included this feature, you will give users an opportunity to control data flow.

-Remember, if you want to create an application similar to WhatsApp, you don't have to follow exactly the same course as its developers.
+Remember, if you want to create an app similar to WhatsApp, you don't have to follow exactly the same course as it's developers.
 You always have a choice!
 We're stressing that all the above features weren't added all at once!
 There is no necessity to stuff your app with all these at the start.
 The perfect solution is to build a stable, good-working product implementing basic procedures which could be updated after you get a fine client base.

 Great design is a basis